Team-Resurgent/Resurgent-Skin-XBMC4GAMERS/README.md

 ## Tips & Troubleshooting
 * Resurgent Theme uses the LoginAlt View as it's the most compatible, any seperated poster view will work without showing a border box.
 ![View Option](https://github.com/Team-Resurgent/Resurgent-Skin-XBMC4GAMERS/assets/50627371/5c41e883-6608-4ef3-b6cf-bdd4290a27c9)
+* Why won't XBMC4Gamers Show my splash screen?
+In order for splash screens to work in themes, make sure your profile is set to auto login. this is done by disabling profile login via settings.
+* The playlist doesn't start, what do I do?
+In your Startup Options, enable audio playlist, then toggle on Use Theme Playlist.
+Reset the Xbox.
+If the playlist for the theme does not play, this means that the user profile logged in has not used a custom playlist before.
+The solution is to change the setting from theme Playlist to Custom path playlist.
+Once, changed, navigate to this path: XBMC4Gamers/skins/profile skins/extras/themes/playlist, then select the resurgent.mu3 file.
+Reset the Xbox.
+Once the dashboard re-loads the audio should begin to play.
+Go back into settings and change the playlist option back to Use theme playlist.
+Now when you use other XBMC4Gamers themes the audio will automatically change to match the theme.
+Note: When themes are selected within Dashboard, the new playlist will start after a soft or hard reset.

 ## Known Issues
 * We never have bugs :)